pdefusco/CML_MLops_Banking_MLFlow/step_by_step_guides/english/00_datagen.md

 Open 00_datagen.py in your CML Session and update the DBNAME, STORAGE, and CONNECTION_NAME variables at lines 160-162 as instructed by your HOL Lead.

 Next, press the play button in order to run the whole script.
-You will be able to observe code output on the right side of your screen.
+Code output is available on the right side of your screen.

 #### Code Highlights